romqrq/Pawer/README.md

 ## Code

+- For [MongoDB - Atlas](https://www.mongodb.com/), [Flask](https://flask.palletsprojects.com/en/1.1.x/), [Python](https://www.python.org/doc/) and [jQuery](https://api.jquery.com/) the documentation on official websites was constantly used to learn how to use functionalities and avoid deprecated terms and expressions.

+- Page components such as buttons, navbar, footer, sidenav and others were taken from [Materialize CSS](https://materializecss.com) and modified to suit the applications needs.

+- The code for the parallax feature was taken from [Materialize - Parallax](https://materializecss.com/parallax.html) and edited to fit images better on different screen sizes.

+- Code for the pulse effect on buttons was taken from [Materialize - Pulse](https://materializecss.com/pulse.html) and edited to match the style of the application.

 <!-- - Template code for multi-card carousel using bootstrap classes taken from [MDBootstrap](https://mdbootstrap.com/docs/jquery/javascript/carousel/) and heavily modified to suit the sites needs.

 - Code for floating buttons taken from this [W3Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) post.